Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Creativefly.md

 Exemption: `MOVING_CREATIVEFLY`
 Better with: `[Moving] Morepackets`

-The CreativeFly checks aims to handle movement related to flying; it's more tailored for players who are in special gamemode modes or are exposed to particular effects (e.g.: levitation)
+The CreativeFly checks aims to handle movement related to flying; it's more tailored for players who are in special gamemmodes (Creative/Spectator) or are exposed to particular effects (e.g.: levitation)
 CreativeFly is also the check responsible to validate the player's movement when gliding with an elytra.

 | Option              | Description |